istio/istio.io/content/en/docs/ambient/getting-started/deploy-sample-app/index.md

 $ kubectl port-forward svc/bookinfo-gateway-istio 8080:80
 {{< /text >}}

-Open your browser and navigate to `http://localhost:8080/productpage` to view the Bookinfo application.
+Open your browser and navigate to [http://localhost:8080/productpage/](http://localhost:8080/productpage/) to view the Bookinfo application.

 {{< image width="80%" link="./bookinfo-browser.png" caption="Bookinfo Application" >}}

-If you refresh the page, you should see the book reviews and ratings changing as the requests are distributed across the different versions of the `reviews` service.
+If you refresh the page, you should see the display of the book ratings changing as the requests are distributed across the different versions of the `reviews` service.

 ## Next steps